phoenix256/appFramework/README.md

 # appframework
-Framework for easy and fast Android Development
+Framework for easy and fast Android Development!

 You can quickly add this framework into your application with this three easy step: